kslamet/SKO25Flex/apps/convRelayApp/README.md

 # Conversation Relay Sample App, Low code with Airtable

 > Note: This is the README from the [original work](https://github.com/midshipman/owl-shoes) by Hao Wang.
+> Note 2: To use DeepSeek LLM, rename gpt-service-deepseek.js to gpt-service.js and replace 'deepseek-api-key' on line 33 with your own DeepSeek API Key.

 ------------------